-Bargaining unit members hired into State service prior to July 1, 2013, shall receive an additional 7.5 hours credited to their leave balance on the first day of the second pay period of July each year, upon reaching their fifteenth (15) year of service, to be used as a floating holiday.
+Bargaining unit members hired into State service prior to July 1, 2013, shall receive an additional 8 hours of paid leave credited to their leave balance on the first day of the second pay period of July each year, upon reaching their fifteenth (15) year of service, to be used as a floating holiday.
 Accrual and use of floating holidays will be consistent with the personal leave and holiday provisions of the agreement.

-- B. The Employer may direct all employees to work on a day designated to be observed as a holiday, except for New Year's Day, Independence Day, Labor Day, Thanksgiving Day, and Christmas Day.
-If an employee is directed to work on a day designated to be observed as a holiday, the employee will be compensated as outlined in E & F below. - C. If a recognized holiday falls on Sunday then the following Monday shall be a holiday, and if the recognized holiday falls on Saturday then the preceding Friday shall be a holiday. - D. Part-time employees shall be entitled to those holidays on a pro-rated basis. - E. Each employee shall be entitled to, and compensated for, the holidays listed above provided the employee was in pay status on the regular work day immediately preceding the holiday and in pay status on the regular work day immediately following the holiday.
-All hours worked by overtime eligible employees on a holiday shall be compensated at the rate of one and one-half (1.5) times the hourly rate of pay in addition to the applicable base wages for that holiday. - F. By mutual agreement, overtime ineligible bargaining unit members may elect to work on a holiday listed in section A above and the bargaining unit member's personal leave account shall be credited with one day (8 hours) of personal leave.
+B. The Employer may direct all employees to work on a day designated to be observed as a holiday, except for New Year's Day, Independence Day, Labor Day, Thanksgiving Day, and

+Christmas Day.
+If an employee is directed to work on a day designated to be observed as a holiday, the employee will be compensated as outlined in E & F below.

+- C. If a recognized holiday falls on Sunday then the following Monday shall be a holiday, and if the recognized holiday falls on Saturday then the preceding Friday shall be a holiday. - D. Part-time employees shall be entitled to those holidays on a prorated basis. - E. Each employee shall be entitled to, and compensated for, the holidays listed above provided the employee was in pay status on the regular work day immediately preceding the holiday and in pay status on the regular work day immediately following the holiday.
+All hours worked by overtime eligible employees on a holiday shall be compensated at the rate of one and one-half (1.5) times the hourly rate of pay in addition to the applicable base wages for that holiday. - F. With approval from a direct supervisor and when business needs allow, overtime ineligible bargaining unit members may elect to work on a holiday listed in section A above and the bargaining unit member's personal leave account shall be credited with one day (8 hours) of personal leave.
 Additionally, overtime eligible bargaining unit members may elect to treat any holiday listed in section A as a floating holiday and the bargaining unit member's personal leave account shall be credited with one day (8 hours) of personal leave.
 For each holiday with participating bargaining unit members, the employer will provide the union a list of those overtime ineligible and overtime eligible participating members.
+Requests made under this section shall not be unreasonably denied.

-7.7 - Distribution of Overtime.
+7.7 Distribution of Overtime